Frequently Asked Questions

 Wear whatever you’re comfortable in, but make sure your clothing doesn’t restrict your range of motion.
 Loose or stretch clothing is ideal!
 Pilates is performed in bare feet or grip socks.
-If you’re joining Park Pilates, be sure to dress for the weather.

 Yes, a private session is the best place to start.
 Learn more here.
 After your first session, you may decide to transition into group classes — we’ll teach you the modifications you need to move safely, while still getting a good workout.
 You may also continue to stay with private sessions, depending on the types of injuries you are working with.
 Further discussions with your instructor in your first session will help guide your Pilates practice!

 North at home faq